 The club covers all aspects of broadcast DXing - from searching out distant or difficult-to-hear radio stations to listening to the major international broadcasters - on the shortwave, mediumwave and VHF/FM bands.
-We also have in-depth coverage of UK domestic radio developments as well as reports on alternative ways of listening to the radio including internet, WorldSpace and digital radio (DRM/DAB).
+We also have in-depth coverage of UK domestic radio developments as well as reports on alternative ways of listening to the radio such as through the internet and digital modes inclulding DRM and DAB.

 An interest in radio is the only qualification.
 We welcome members of all ages, newcomers to the hobby and professional monitors alike.

-The club was founded in 1974 as the Twickenham DX Club.
+The club was founded in 1974 as the Twickenham DX Club and celebraed its 45th anniversary in 2019.
 From local roots came rapid expansion to become one of the major radio clubs in the United Kingdom.
 The more appropriate title of British DX Club was adopted in 1979.
 We now have a large UK-based membership as well as a substantial number of overseas members.